loiclefloch/loiclefloch.github.io/source/_posts/api-days-2024-summary.md

 Fast forward to 2024 and the event has grown exponentially.
 Spanning three days, with 11 rooms, over 300 speakers, and countless sessions, it is now a cornerstone of the API community.

 > [!NOTE]
-> A big shoutout to [Octo](https://octo.com/) for sponsoring my ticket and made possible for me to dive into this vibrant ecosystem!
+> A big shoutout to [Octo](https://octo.com/) for sponsoring my ticket and making it possible for me to dive into this vibrant ecosystem!

 I only went for a day, so here are my highlights from Day 2.